nitinan59/ZWProgress/README.md

 To run the example project; clone the repo, and run `pod install` from the Example directory first.

-To show indicator
+To show indicator:

 	[ZWProgress showProgress];

-To dismiss indicator
+To dismiss indicator:

 	[ZWProgress dismiss];

 ## Installation